 The “NetWalk” System: To conditionally “activate” a TF using a high-throughput system, we adapted our transient expression system [Bargmann et al 2009] which uses a positive fluorescent selection marker (RFP) to drive Fluorescence Activated Cell Sorting (FACS) of successfully transformed protoplasts.
 The use of a GatewayTM expression vector make it suited for high-throughput analyses.
 This system was adapted to overexpress any TF, selectively induce its translocation into the nucleus, and identify changes in network target genes expression based on RNA analysis (Q-PCR or transcriptome).
 Technically, protoplasts are transfected with the expression vector a TF fused to the rat glucocorticoid receptor (GR), which harbors the TF-GR protein in the cytoplasm, and treatment with the GR-ligand dexamethasone (DEX) induces nuclear localization [REF].
 RNA analysis of +DEX/-DEX performed on using 35S::TF-GR constructs vs. empty vector controls, identifies genes whose expression is affected (induced or repressed) following TF nuclear localization with DEX.
 The effects of the translocation of the TF into the nucleus by DEX can be measured in the presence of the translational inhibitor cycloheximide (CHX), to identify only direct targets of the TF of interest (for details of this concept see) [ Lloyd et al (1994) Science.]
 [Sablowski RW, Meyerowitz EM (1998).
 Cell].

 The Results: As a proof-of-principle, this “NetWalk” transient TF perturbation system was used to investigate the genome-wide targets of the well-studied TF, ABI3 (ABSCISIC ACID INSENSITIVE3).
-ABI3 is a master regulator in the ABA signaling pathway, and TFtarget data generated using NetWalk can be validated by studying known targets of the ABI3 network [Vernoux et al, 2011 Mol Syst Biol.
-2011 Jul 5;7:5089).
-Following transformation of protoplasts with a 35S::ABI3-GR expression vector, and FACS selection of positive transformants [Bargmann 2009], sequential treatments (+/-CHX, to block translation) followed by (+/-DEX, to effect nuclear localization) were performed.
+ABI3 is a master regulator in the ABA signaling pathway, and can validiate the TFtarget data generated using NetWalk.
+Following the transformation of protoplasts with a 35S::ABI3-GR expression vector, and FACS selection of positive transformants [Bargmann 2009], sequential treatments (+/-CHX, to block translation) followed by (+/-DEX, to effect nuclear localization) were performed.
 RNA analysis identified genes whose expression was altered by DEX treatment in the ABI3::GR constructs, compared to empty vector controls.
 This study showed that known ABI3 target genes (e.g. CRU1, PER1) are direct targets (e.g. up-regulation of RNA levels in +DEX/+CHX), where CHX treatment potentiates the induction of these direct targets, potentially by eliminating repressors (Fig. X).
 Further, genome-wide transcriptome analysis confirmed ABI3 direct targets to be induced by +DEX/+CHX compared to empty vector based on: (i) significant over-representation of GO-categories known to be controlled by ABI3 (e.g. “response to abscisic acid stimulus”, “seed development”, “dormancy process”) and (ii) significant overrepresentation of cis-elements known to directly bind to ABI3 (e.g. the RY-repeat motif (CATGCA)) identified using (CISPROM) or de novo using MIME [Bailey and Elkan, 1994)].
 These findings validate the identification of direct ABI3 TF targets using this transient expression “NetWalk” system, suitable for systematic GRN analyses of any TF in Arabidopsis (or other species).